codenut/Flight-Finder/README.md

 The output for the build commands will be moved in the RoR public directory.

 ##### Note:
     When running grunt serve, make sure that the server for middleware is also running as the frontend creates a proxy that points to the middleware for the json data.

-    To rails server setting is under the grunt.initConfig of "connect" property.
+    The rails server setting is under the grunt.initConfig of "connect" property.

     server: {
         proxies: [